 Entrance to this program is highly selective and requires excellent academic credentials and a record of achievement.
 Clinical volunteer work or employment in a health care setting is strongly recommended.

-Applicants must complete a bachelor’s degree before enrolling in the program.
-Students in their senior year of college may apply and be admitted before they have earned their degrees.
-If admitted, they must submit final transcripts to the program.
+You must complete a bachelor’s degree before enrolling in the program.
+If you are in your senior year of college, you may apply and be admitted before you have earned your degree.
+If you are admitted, you must submit your final transcripts to the program.